Moscow Itinerary: 4 days in Moscow

 Sergiev Posad is part of the so-called Golden Ring of Russia.
 A number of picturesque historic cities around Moscow that played a big role in the development of the Russian orthodox church.
 Most of them are on the UNESCO world heritage list because of their ancient churches, cathedrals and kremlins.

-Moscow is a great base to explore the Golden Ring by making several day trips into the countryside, but some of these cities like Yaroslavl and Vladimir are a destination in itself.
-Read everything about this area in my post about backpacking the golden ring of Russia.
+Moscow is a great base to explore the Golden Ring by making several day trips into the countryside, but some of these cities like Yaroslavl, Vladimir and Suzdal are a destination in itself.
+Read everything about this area in my post about backpacking the Golden ring of Russia.

 If you are interested in more Russia itineraries you can also check out my post on 4 days in St Petersburg.